 - Whether you're in a judicial or non-judicial foreclosure state (judicial foreclosures involve a lot more time and red tape than non-judicial foreclosures).

-- If you’re able to work out a solution directly with the defaulting borrower.
+- If you can work out a solution directly with the defaulting borrower.

-- Whether the documents were properly recorded in the first place.
+- Whether the documents were recorded correctly in the first place.

 Even if you have to pay them for their trouble, it's much cleaner and easier to get their cooperation than forcing them out through your state's judicial foreclosure process (which is kind of like the nuclear option when all else has failed… it will work, but it's more like the last resort).